9 Best CCW Gun in 2024 + Buyers Guide

 Okay, there are a lot of classics out there.
 Dave Chesson, one of our writers, swears by the HK P7, however, I didn’t add this because that is one of the more expensive guns out there and was discontinued – so they are hard to come by.

-I know I mentioned the CZ P10C does everything the Glock 19 does, but better, but I couldn’t leave the warhorse off the list.
-Let’s be specific, this is the Gen 5 model.
-Glock made some worthwhile changes to the Gen 5 Glocks to make them a little more ergonomic and a fair bit more accurate.
-They cut those stupid grooves off, added a marksman barrel and ambidextrous slide locks.
+I know I mentioned the CZ P10C does everything the Glock 19 does, but better.
+This is the Gen 5 model.
+Glock made some worthwhile changes to the Gen 5 Glocks to make them a little more ergonomic and accurate.
+They cut those grooves off, added a marksman barrel, and ambidextrous slide locks.
 And even though it is a classic, it still holds pretty true, even when there was a Sig 320c comparison.

 The Glock 19 has a magazine capacity of 15 plus one more in the chamber–more than enough for a concealed carry.
 Even fully loaded, the pistol is considerably light at 30.16 oz for its size because the Glock 19 is made with a polymer frame.